Francis Tolentino: 19th Congress

 Tolentino formerly served as the chairman of the prestigious Senate Blue Ribbon Committee and the Senate Committee on Justice and Human Rights.
 He stepped down as Chairman of the Blue Ribbon Committee in March 2024 because of his "deep-seated belief that public office demands fidelity to pledges made."
 He currently sits as the Senate Representative to the Judicial and Bar Council and is also one of the Senate Representatives in the Commission on Appointments.
 He is the Senate Majority Floor Leader.

 He is currently the vice-chairman in the following Senate committees: Agriculture, Food and Agrarian Reform, Constitutional Amendments and Revision of Codes, Foreign Relations, National Defense and Security, Peace, Unification and Reconciliation, Public Order and Dangerous Drugs, and Public Services.

 Tolentino also sits as a member on the following Senate Committees: Basic Education, Cooperatives, Cultural Communities and Muslim Affairs, Electoral Reforms and People's Participation, Energy, Environment, Natural Resources and Climate Change, Finance, Games and Amusement, Labor, Employment and Human Resources Development, Local Government, Migrant Workers, Public Works, Sports, Urban Planning, Housing and Resettlement, and Ways and Means.

 On August 5, 2024, Tolentino left the Partido Demokratiko Pilipino party over differences regarding the South China Sea dispute, disagreeing with the party's preference for bilateral dialogue with China, which he believes is not fully aligned with the 2016 arbitral ruling.

 Due to his views regarding the South China Sea dispute, he sponsored the unanimously approved Senate Bill No. 2492, or the Philippine Maritime Zones Act, in March 2024.
 The senator further stated, "As an independent nation, China cannot veto our Maritime Zones Law".
 As a response, China summons the Philippine ambassador to express their objection.
 China's foreign ministry spokesperson Mao Ning stated that Tolentino's Maritime Zones Act "illegally includes most of China's Huangyan Island (Scarborough Shoal) and Nansha Islands (Spratly Islands) and related maritime areas in the Philippines' maritime zones".

 Being informed that China summoned the Philippine ambassador, Tolentino suggested that the Philippines could also summon the Chinese envoy.
 He said: "We should not be pressured and bullied into a corner.
 The mere fact that they are reacting and behaving in that manner is a clear indication that our position is right, based on the might of international law."

 Tolentino led Senate inquiries on suspected Chinese espionage in the Philippines.

 He relied on his positions on the South China Sea dispute for his re-election campaign for the 2025 midterm elections.
 He joined President Bongbong Marcos's Senate slate, Alyansa para sa Bagong Pilipinas.
-He was not successful though in his 2025 re-election bid.
+He was not successful though in his 2025 re-election bid and stepped down when his term ended on June 30, 2025.

-In July 1, 2025, the Chinese government banned Tolentino from entering mainland China, Hong Kong, and Macau.
+On July 1, 2025, the Chinese government banned Tolentino from entering mainland China, Hong Kong, and Macau.
 He was banned for his "egregious conduct on China-related issues".
 Tolentino, in response to the sanction, considered the ban a "badge of honor" which he attributed to his actions in advancing the Philippines' interests in the South China Sea dispute.